ARCTraining/instructor-training/_episodes/02-practice-learning.md

 Effective learning is facilitated by the creation of a well-founded mental model.
 A mental model is a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
 For example, a long-time resident of the United
-States may have an advanced understanding of the location of US states, major cities and landmarks, weather patterns, regional economies and demographic patterns, as well as the relationships among these, compared with their understanding of these relationships for other countries.
-In other words, their mental model of the United States is more complex compared with their mental model of other countries.
+Kingdom may have an advanced understanding of the location of counties, major cities and landmarks, weather patterns, regional economies and demographic patterns, as well as the relationships among these, compared with their understanding of these relationships for other countries.
+In other words, their mental model of the UK is more complex compared with their mental model of other countries.

 We can distinguish between a *novice* and a *competent